 Bring a touch of the Wild West to your yard with these Rhode Island Red Eye Saloon chicken coop plans.
 The front of the coop, which is designed to look like an old saloon, features a full-size access door and two easily-accessible egg bins.
 To the rear of the nesting area is a spacious wire-enclosed space for chickens to run, play, and forage safely.
 The downloadable plans for this chicken coop include detailed step-by-step directions, color pictures, a materials list, and other helpful tips for construction.

 7. Loft Coop

-These plans were designed by a professional architect and offer clear directions, detailed lists, and images to create your own loft chicken coop.
+This hen house plan was designed by a professional architect and offers clear directions, detailed lists, and images to help you construct your own loft chicken coop.
 The coop’s design offers 20 square feet of interior space, a 40-square foot secure exterior run, a large access door, a nesting door, a hen door, and a run door.
 Modification options are integrated into the plans to allow for a more customized finish.

 8. Spacious Retreat

 This chicken coop features a unique design that allows users to convert the interior space from one larger coop to two smaller coops by opening or closing an interior door.
 The design also includes a large enclosed run to give chickens plenty of space to safely enjoy the outdoors.
 The hand-drawn chicken run plans include very detailed step-by-step directions and material list to simplify the construction process.